Hyperentangled Time-bin and Polarization Quantum Key Distribution: Discussion

-From these measurements and analyses, we project this system (with the same QBER but enhanced repetition rate and efficiency as we used in our simulations) would be suitable for operation in the channel between space and earth, and would be able to generate a sizable, usable secret key within a single orbital pass.
+From these measurements and analyses, we project this system (with the same QBER but enhanced repetition rate and efficiency as we used in our simulations) would be suitable for operation in the channel between space and Earth, and would be able to generate a sizable, usable secret key within a single orbital pass.
 Furthermore, we find that the use of time-bin qubits in general should be feasible for a channel that includes an orbiting platform, assuming one compensates for the adverse effect from the Doppler shift, as we have done.
-To successfully execute this protocol in a space-to-earth channel, active polarization compensation (to correct for rotations and phase shifts produced by the sending and receiving optics), an adaptive optics system at the ground station (to correct for wavefront distortions by the atmosphere and allow for single-mode fiber coupling of the received light), and phase stabilization (to phase stabilize the time bins from the Doppler shift and from other variations, e.g., satellite vibrations or laboratory temperature fluctuations) must be implemented in real time.
-Additionally, after the previous compensation systems have been activated, but prior to protocol execution, a phase calibration step is necessary for bases which include superpositions of time bins and/or polarizations, so that Alice and Bob are indeed measuring in the same bases.
-Implementing such systems with high precision is readily achievable with current technology and should enable QBER levels comparable with the values measured in our laboratory.
-Therefore, we conclude that useful quantum key distribution from a satellite in low-earth orbit should be feasible with existing technology.
+The background detection rates assumed in this analysis are typically found during nighttime operation with spatial and tight spectral filtering, but with improved adaptive optics daytime operation without tight spectral filtering is possible~\cite{PhysRevApplied.16.014067}.
+This would significantly increase the number of eligible passes for secret key generation.
+Additionally, after the aforementioned compensation systems have been activated, but prior to protocol execution, a phase calibration step is necessary for bases which include superpositions of time bins and/or polarizations, so that Alice and Bob are indeed measuring in the same bases.
+Implementing such systems with high precision is readily achievable with current technology and should enable QBER levels comparable to or maybe even better than the values measured in our laboratory.
+Therefore, we conclude that useful quantum key distribution from a satellite, in LEO, MEO, or even GEO, should be feasible with existing technology.
+Moreover, modulo the considerations discussed in Sec.~\ref{sec:QEsyseng}, the polarization and time-bin encoded photons could also be used in other protocols such as teleportation and entanglement swapping.